How Does The Resilient Mind Work?

 Who can participate?

 Participants can be almost anyone from 13 years of age to elderly .
-They can be individuals who want to improve their own mental–emotional health or that of their loved ones.
+They can be individuals who want to increase their resilience – or that of their loved one.
 Alternatively, they can be individuals who understand the importance of gaining valuable strategies to help deal with mental wellness issues that are part of everyday life.

 Options to attend The Resilient Mind Workshop

 - The Resilient Mind In-person Groups

-5-15 Individuals will meet in a designated room within the workplace
+10 individuals will meet in a designated room within the workplace and play the game